astropy/SPISEA/docs/multiplicity.rst

 ===========================
 The properties of multiple systems in the stellar population is defined by the stellar multiplicity object.
-The multiplicity classes are defined in popstar/imf/multiplicity.py.
+The multiplicity classes are defined in spisea/imf/multiplicity.py.

 To call a multiplicity class::

-  from popstar.imf import multiplicity multi_obj = multiplicity.<class_name>
+  from spisea.imf import multiplicity multi_obj = multiplicity.<class_name>

 The multiplicity object is an input for the :ref:`imf_objects`, as it